maxdevblock/model-selection-bias/README.md

 1. [A simple simulation](https://github.com/maxdevblock/model-selection-bias/blob/main/model_selection_bias.ipynb): forward stepwise model selection applied to linear regression; the model selection bias

-2. [A simple solution](https://github.com/maxdevblock/model-selection-bias/blob/main/split_the_dataset.ipynb): can the simple solution of splitting the data into two parts (one for the model selection and the other for inference) really solve the model selection bias?
+1. [A simple solution](https://github.com/maxdevblock/model-selection-bias/blob/main/split_the_dataset.ipynb): can the simple solution of splitting the data into two parts (one for the model selection and the other for inference) really solve the model selection bias?

-3. [Prediction and forecast](https://github.com/maxdevblock/model-selection-bias/blob/main/prediction_forecast.ipynb): does the model selection bias affect prediction/forecast also?
+1. [Prediction and forecast](https://github.com/maxdevblock/model-selection-bias/blob/main/prediction_forecast.ipynb): does the model selection bias affect prediction/forecast also?

+1. [Sample size and coefficients](https://github.com/maxdevblock/model-selection-bias/blob/main/a_simple_test.ipynb): the sample size and the true coeffients can minimize the bias effect

 ---